kizniche/Mycodo/DOCKER.md

 This has been tested to work with:

-- Raspberry Pi running Raspbian Buster
+- Raspberry Pi running Raspberry Pi OS
-- 64-bit PC running Ubuntu Linux (18.04, 64-bit)
+- PC running Ubuntu Linux (20.04, 64-bit)

-A Dockerized Mycodo instance cannot run if there is a local install of Mycodo also running.
-You can stop any local non-Docker Mycodo instances prior to building with the following commands.
+A Dockerized Mycodo instance cannot run if there is a local install of Mycodo also running because they use the same ports.
+You can stop any local, non-Docker Mycodo instances prior to building with the following commands.
 Note that this will only stop these services until reboot.

 ```shell script
 sudo service mycodo stop